RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/12-get-yaw.md

 ##### Description

-Gets the yaw value of the CoDrone mini.
+Returns the current value for the yaw flight variable.

 ##### Parameters